 updated 08/22/2008 AT 10:00 AM ET

-See Teri Hatcher on the cover of PEOPLE
+See the cutest celebrity babies on the covers of PEOPLE